choc1024/dns-blocklist/README.md

 - What are the potential consequences of blocking it (do websites break?)

 If you are NOT the owner of that website or service, you can still request to unblock one.

+# Pros and Cons of using a unified list

+## Pros
+- In a unified list, all duplicate rules are automatically removed and normally, all rules are optimized.
+Which means that it is more lightweight.
+Take this blocklist for example.
+If we sum up all of the rules in every blocklist individually, it is around 2~3 million.
+But after unifying them, we get just a bit more than 1.5 million rules.
+- It is easier to add just 1 big blocklist than adding a bunch of smaller blocklists one by one and having to search their URLs.
+- For a software (like AdGuard Home) to update the blocklists, it is more helpful as it just needs to download a single blocklist rather than checking a dozen.
+## Cons
+- A unified Blocklist contains ALL rules of a dozen of blocklists, which removes the possibility of blocking only a specific type of websites (e.g., only blocking malware instead of malware AND ads, trackers, phishing, etc.)